GillianLaw/Personal-100-days-of-code/log.md

 s# 100 Days Of Code - Log

 ## July 17, 2023
 **Today's progress**
+Some good pandas workshops on Kaggle
+Now i'm waiting to start an APIs workshop with Le Wagon...
+API workshop was okay, I need to play a bit with it - Zapier looks interesting

+## July 17, 2023
+**Today's progress**
 I've been enjoying doing numpy challenges on HackerRank